-Public Conversations Project – Fostering Dialogue Across Divides (PDF) (45 pp, 256K) Exit This guidebook provides a philosophically grounded approach to dialogue.
+Public Conversations Project – Fostering Dialogue Across Divides (PDF) (45 pp, 256K) Exit (Free site registration required.)
+This guidebook provides a philosophically grounded approach to dialogue.
 Dialogue is defined as a conversation in which people who have different beliefs and perspectives seek to develop mutual understanding.
 The guidebook also includes instructions on planning, designing, and facilitating dialogue.

 National Coalition for Dialogue & Deliberation (NCDD) – Resource Guide on Public Engagement (PDF) (20 pp, 2.3M).
 Exit This on-line resource manual provides descriptions of and links to a number of resources recommended by NCDD, including how-to guides and manuals, handy tools for facilitators, articles on public engagement, on-line engagement resources, as well as information on core principles for public engagement and information on NCDD’s “Streams of Practice.”

 U.S. Environmental Protection Agency – Better Decisions through Consultation and Collaboration manual (PDF) (141 pp, 3MB) This manual provides detailed guidance on various of public participation, including benefits to sponsor agencies, conducting situation assessments, implementing the process, and benefiting from the results of the process.

 For additional information on EPA's Public Participation Guide, contact: